PeaceHealth Sacred Heart Medical Center at RiverBend

 PeaceHealth Sacred Heart Medical Center at RiverBend is a 388-bed regional medical center.
 The hospital is located in Springfield, in the U.S. state of Oregon.
-Established in 2008, it is one of two Sacred Heart facilities in the Eugene-Springfield area owned by PeaceHealth.
-The new RiverBend facility is home to a 24-hour Level II trauma center including full medical/surgical care.
+Established in 2008, it is the only remaining Sacred Heart facility in the Eugene-Springfield area owned by PeaceHealth.
+The RiverBend facility is home to a 24-hour Level II trauma center including full medical/surgical care.
 The hospital also provides full women's and children's services, including labor and delivery, and a Neonatal Intensive Care Unit.
 Oregon Heart and Vascular Institute is located within the facility, as is the Oregon Neurosciences Institute.
 With the addition of two pediatric surgeons since 2013, RiverBend is now the only hospital outside of the Portland area to offer pediatric surgery.

 RiverBend Pavilion

 RiverBend Pavilion is an onsite location for non-hospital related services.